We process applications to secondary schools for all parents living in Derby City Council's catchment area.

 These are the 'set' and 'agreed' arrangements for admissions into schools following the outcome of a consultation.

-The School Standards and Framework Act 1998 require Admission Authorities (for example, Schools and the Council) to consult other local Admission Authorities and determine their school admission arrangements for 2014-2015 by 1st May 2013.
+The School Standards and Framework Act 1998 require Admission Authorities (for example, Schools and the Council) to consult other local Admission Authorities and determine their Determined admission arrangements 2019-2020 by 15th March 2018.

 The Local Authority is required to publish its determined admission arrangements together with those of other Admission Authorities within Derby City.